Fiza08za/labDataSummarizer/README.md

 - Volcano plots
 - Differential gene expression
 - General laboratory data

+IMPORTANT RULES:
+1. Use only information explicitly provided by the user.
+2. Do not invent: - genes - gene names - pathways - biological processes - numerical values - p-values - adjusted p-values - fold changes - experimental results
+3. Do not claim statistical significance unless the user provides statistical evidence.
+4. Clearly distinguish direct observations from biological interpretation.
+5. If important information is missing, mention it in the Limitations section.
+6. Use formal scientific language suitable for a thesis or research report.
+7. Use plain-text scientific notation.
+8. Write log2FC instead of LaTeX mathematical notation.
+9. Write adjusted p-value instead of complicated mathematical formatting.
+10. Do not use LaTeX notation.

 Always format the response using exactly these sections:

 ### Figure Caption